Software documentation for management, scheduling, and optimization of field operations

 • Your company logo

-• General information intended for your customers
+• General information for your clients

-Access for Each Customer
+Access for Each Client

-See what your customers see
+See what your clients see

-Displaying Activities for Your Customers
+Displaying Activities for Your Clients

-See what your customers see
+See what your clients see

 • The displayed title of the activity